 - Under a non-contestable process, a Network Operator is directly selected by the Infrastructure Planner to construct and operate the network infrastructure project.

 A contestable process may also be used to select a person who will assist a Network Operator in carrying out a network infrastructure project.

 The AER has published a guideline setting out how we will undertake the Transmission Efficiency Test and make revenue determinations under the contestable process.

-We will develop a separate guideline on how we will undertake the Transmission Efficiency Test and make revenue determinations for Network Operators authorised or directed through a non-contestable process.
-We intend to consult on this guideline later in 2022.
+We have also published a draft guideline on how we will undertake the Transmission Efficiency Test and make revenue determinations for Network Operators authorised or directed through a non-contestable process.
+Consultation on this draft guideline has now closed.
+Further information is available here.